The Decalogue, 1-21

 The NT contains a number of endorsements of the 9th Commandment.
 John the Baptist told the people not to extort money or accuse people falsely, Lk 3:14.
 Jesus included ‘false testimony’ and ‘slander’ among the evils that come out of a man’s heart and defile his character, Mt 15:19.
 Paul mentions ‘liars’ and ‘perjurers’ in a list of those who break the commandments, 1 Tim 1:10.

-Ex 20:17 “You shall not covet your neighbour’s house.
-You shall not covet your neighbour’s wife, or his manservant or maidservant, his ox or donkey, or anything that belongs to your neighbour.”
+20:17 “You shall not covet your neighbor’s house.
+You shall not covet your neighbor’s wife, nor his male servant, nor his female servant, nor his ox, nor his donkey, nor anything that belongs to your neighbor.”